 - A. Members of the Club shall observe all existing Federal Aviation Regulations, State, Local Airport, and Club Rules and Regulations. - B. Only Active, CFI-Only Associates, and Board approved CFIs may be Pilot In Command of club aircraft.
-Neither non-members nor Inactive Members may occupy the left front seat except under extraordinary circumstances and upon Board approval. - C. Club aircraft shall not be operated in a careless or reckless manner or without preflight inspection, thorough flight planning, or with disregard for weather conditions considered to be safe for the level of experience of the member.
+Neither non-members nor Inactive Members may occupy the left front seat except under extraordinary circumstances and upon Board approval. - C. Club aircraft shall not be operated in a careless or reckless manner or without preflight inspection, thorough flight planning, or with disregard for weather conditions considered to be safe for the

+- level of experience of the member.
 Boarding and deplaning passengers from club aircraft while the engine is running is prohibited, with the exception of a club approved CFI soloing a student. - D. No member may execute unusual maneuvers that may cause structural damage to the aircraft, other than those maneuvers required in flight tests for any airman certificate.
 Intentional spins for any purpose are not allowed in club aircraft. - E. The aircraft shall be operated only from those landing areas that are recognized as public or private airports.
-Operations from other landing areas will be permitted only upon prior approval of the President or Chairman. - F. With the exception of club instructors or Board approved CFIs providing instruction to members or pinch-hitter instruction (VI.
-H.), no member may operate club aircraft for compensation or hire or as a Commercial Operator as defined by FAR 1.1 - G. Flight outside of the Continental US is prohibited except as follows: flights to Canada and the Bahamas are permitted only by prior approval of the Board of Directors.
+Operations from other landing areas will be permitted only upon prior approval of the President or Chairman. - F. No member may operate club aircraft for compensation or hire or as a Commercial Operator as defined by FAR 1.1. - G. Flight outside of the Continental US is prohibited except as follows: flights to Canada and the Bahamas are permitted only by prior approval of the Board of Directors.
 The cost of required additional insurance coverage, FCC Aircraft Radio Station Licenses, Restricted Radiotelephone Operators Permit, Customs stickers, or any other fees must be paid by the member and that member will not be reimbursed by the club. - H. The Club carries non-commercial liability insurance.
 See Schedule A for coverage and important limitations.
-Each member is encouraged to review any current insurance policy information available from the insurance carrier, which can typically be found on carrier website.
-Optionally, a link maybe provided on the Club website.
+Each member is encouraged to review any current insurance policy information available from the insurance carrier, which can typically be found on the carrier website.